Buying medicines and medical devices over the Internet

 A consultation with a health professional will:

-- provide you with guidance on how to best take a medicine safely
+- provide you with guidance on how to best take a medicine, or use a medical device safely

-- prevent you from wasting money on unnecessary, ineffective or harmful medicines.
+- prevent you from wasting money on an unnecessary, ineffective or harmful medicine or medical device.

-Medicines purchased from overseas are not approved by the TGA for supply in Australia and may not meet the same standards of safety, quality and efficacy.
+Medicines and medical devices purchased from overseas are not approved by the TGA for supply in Australia and may not meet the same standards of safety, quality and efficacy.
 Even if the medicine you buy has the same name as one available in Australia, it could contain entirely different ingredients.